noelregis18/Solana-wallet/README.md

 This project is licensed under the MIT License.

-## 🆘 Support
+## 🙏 Acknowledgments

-For support and questions:
-- Create an issue in the repository
-- Check the documentation
-- Review the API endpoints
+- Solana Labs for the blockchain infrastructure

-## 🔮 Future Enhancements

-- **Multi-Token Support**: Monitor multiple tokens simultaneously
-- **Advanced Analytics**: Price correlation, volume analysis
-- **Alert System**: Custom alerts for specific wallet activities
-- **Mobile App**: Native mobile application
-- **API Rate Limiting**: Enhanced rate limiting and API keys
-- **WebSocket Dashboard**: Real-time dashboard updates via WebSocket
+- The Solana community for tools and libraries
+- Contributors and maintainers

 ---

-**TokenWise** - Your gateway to real-time Solana wallet intelligence! 🚀
+**TokenWise** - Empowering traders with real-time Solana wallet intelligence 🧠⚡